Prim8/Web_applications/Ozone/README.md

 # An interactive web application to visualize the relationship between ozone, radiation, temperature, and wind

+Click
+<a href="https://prim8.shinyapps.io/Ozone/" target="_blank">here</a>
-Click [here](https://prim8.shinyapps.io/Ozone/) for a live version of this web application.
+for a live version of this web application.

 ### Brief description